linjing0514/linjing0514/README.md

 - 🌱 I’m currently learning
     - Angular, React
     - MongoDb, Express js, Node js
-- 💞️ I’m looking to collaborate on the application that helps people to conquer the algorithm monster with the data structure weapon, lol.
 - 📫 You can reach me by sending me an email, linjing0514@gmail.com

 <!---